sophiacho1/starter-hugo-academic/content/authors/admin/_index.md

 &#128640; I'm also active in the start-up space.
 I currently source and conduct industry research for <a href="https://www.plugandplaytechcenter.com/" target="_blank">Plug and Play</a>.
 Previously, I've worked at <a href="https://www.treasuredata.com/" target="_blank">Treasure Data</a> and <a href="https://www.elementai.com/" target="_blank">Element AI</a>.

-I like to stay involved in Harvard's CS community.
+I like to stay involved with Harvard's CS community.
 On campus, I serve as a Head Teaching Fellow for CS 50, Harvard's introductory CS course, and as a Peer Concentration Advisor.

 &#9728;&#65039; In my free time, I enjoy playing the cello, listening to K-pop, and swimming.